reaktor/development-for-designers/session-2/README.md

 We'll get our hands dirty with Git and Web Development and whatnot.

+## Goals

+- Learn the basics of Git version control system and Github service
+- Get the necessary tools on your own machine, a Github account and some hands-on experience
+- Get your first Pull Request approved and merged!

 ## Preparations

 There are some things for you to install on your own machine and you can install them before the session if you have a while: